 - Arkansas: Initially, kratom was allowed in the state, but in February 2016, it was declared a controlled substance.
 However, the governor of the state requested the health department to meet with kratom scientists to consider withdrawing the ban.

-States Where Kratom Remains Illegal
+States Where Kratom Remains Illegal in 2024

 All the states where kratom consumption or purchase or even cultivation is prohibited are called ‘banned states.’
 If you live in any of these states, you cannot possess or use Mitragyna speciosa.

 - Alabama: Kratom is a Schedule 1 drug in the state as of May 2016.